-knowledge of homeopathy is assumed, but the book is not meant just for
+is assumed, but this doesn't mean that the book is meant only for

 beginners.
 Even if you have read a good deal about homeopathy previously

-you will, I believe, find that you view it in a different light after
+you may, I believe, find that you view it in a different light after you

 Review by John Floyd (20 February 2009)

 Thank you for clearing up my fog re homeopathy.
 I had generally grouped

 it with herbalism and the other "alternative" therapeutic offerings,

 As you suggested, it is difficult to understand homeopathy without

 knowing its history.
 This easily readable (and enjoyable) review of